VLDB2020/instructions/guide-session-chair.md

 Thank you for running a Tutorial Session!

 **Logistics**: Each session will be a zoom webinar.
 To give attendees the experience of a shared event, all attendees will be upgraded to panelists.
 This means that they will be able to see each other, privately chat with each other, and speak.
 If an attendee is disruptive (voluntarily or involuntarily), they will be demoted to attendees, losing their audio privileges.
+Please turn ON your camera and ask your co-chair to turn on their cameras as well.
+This will make your session a lot friendlier.
+As noted above, once we upgrade the attendees to panelists, they won't be able to ask questions using the Q&A feature.
+In that case, please ask them to paste their questions into the chat or to raise their hand and speak.
+Please use whichever you prefer.

 **Zoom link**: You will find the link to the zoom webinar on the interactive conference program ([https://vldb2020.org/program.html](https://vldb2020.org/program.html)).
 Just click on your session and you should see buttons for Zoom, Slack, paper pdf, and technical support.